LaurinZubler/sa-documentation/chapters/introduction.typ

   ]
 )

-#global.todo("Vorschlag Frieder: Bild aus Segelboot")

 #global.paragraph(
   "Course",
   [
     Navigating a sailboat also involves the strategic selection of sailable courses.
 This requires not just an understanding of the wind but also the ability to plot a course that maximizes efficiency and safety.
 Sailors must constantly make decisions about the best angles to sail relative to the wind, considering factors like current, tide, and potential hazards.

-    _@sailable-courses _ illustrates the 'no-sail zones' for a sailboat, depicted in gray.
+    _@sailable-courses _ illustrates the "no-sail zones" for a sailboat, depicted in gray.
 These zones represent the angles at which a sailboat cannot sail, typically around 40° to 45° on either side of the wind direction.
 Additionally, the diagram highlights the downwind area where sailing is also challenging.
 The exact angles of these 'no-sail zones' can vary depending on the type and design of the boat, reflecting differences in sailing capabilities and characteristics.

     #figure(
-      image("/images/introduction/sailable_courses.png", width: 40%),
+      image("/images/introduction/sailable_courses.png", width: 38%),
       caption: [Possible courses of a sailing boat with respect to the wind @Erckens.2010], )<sailable-courses>
   ]